dmacisso/dmacisso/README.md

 - :telescope: I’m currently working as a Unix Administrator while honing in on software development skills.

-- :seedling: I am consistently expanding on these skills by reading tech articles and particpate in various tutorials.
+- :seedling: I am consistently expanding on these skills by reading tech articles and particpating in various tutorials.

-- :zap: I keep physically active by practicing yoga, tai chi, and walk 5+ miles each day.
+- :zap: I keep physically active by practicing yoga, tai chi, and walking 5+ miles each day.
+I also like cooking, and fishing.

 - :mailbox:How to reach me: [on linkedIn](https://www.linkedin.com/in/david-macisso-2135787)